-The Indie MEGABOOTH is a traveling showcase of independent game developers working together to bring indie games to the forefront of the gaming community and conference goers’ minds.
-We aspire to give indie games exposure to new audiences by creating a network for developers and creative communities to support each other and connecting them with fans, publishers, platforms and individuals in mutually beneficial partnerships.
+The Indie MEGABOOTH is a traveling showcase of passionate creators working together to bring independent games to the forefront of the gaming community and conference goers’ minds.
+Our mission is to give thoughtful, atypical games exposure to new audiences.
+Since 2011, we’ve created a network for developers and creative communities to support each other and connect these dev teams with fans, publishers, and platform holders in mutually beneficial partnerships.

 Want to ask the developer a question?
 Go ahead!
-They’re stationed near their game and want to talk to you.
-In fact, we’re all friendly and run the Indie MEGABOOTH on happiness and rainbows.
-Come see people work together to make the world a better place for play.
+They’re stationed near their game and would love to talk to you.
+We all would.
+Fun fact: IMB runs on happiness, sunshine, and rainbows.
+Next event we’re at, swing by and witness people working together to make the world a better place for play.
 We’re kind of hard to miss.

 Indie MEGABOOTH began with a question: How can indie games get in front of the fans and press at busy trade shows?
 The answer was simple: Build a bigger booth.
 So we did.
 The result was the Indie MEGABOOTH — a collective of 16 indie developers pooling their resources and working together to create a unified presence, out-buy the big guys, and look good doing it.